Police

 Organization

-The Lakeshire police department consists of twelve full and part time Officers staffed by a Chief, one Sergeant, one detective, six senior patrol officers, and one Emergency Management Officer.
+The Lakeshire police department consists of full and part time Officers staffed by a Chief, one Sergeant, one detective, senior patrol officers, and one Emergency Management Officer.
 All are Missouri POST certified.
 Most are retired from large departments and have extensive experience in many police disciplines.
+The department is community oriented and provides exceptional service to our citizens.

 Patrol and Calls for Service

 Officers focus on preventative crime patrol in marked and unmarked police vehicles.
 Officers respond to all calls for police service received and dispatched through existing St. Louis County Communications.
 Normal response time is under three minutes.
-Officers, including the Chief conduct foot patrols in neighborhoods to meet, greet, and establish positive relationships with our residents.
+Officers, including the Chief conduct regular patrols in neighborhoods to meet, greet, and establish positive relationships with our residents.

 The police department is dispatched through an enhanced 911 system under contract with the St. Louis County Police Communications Division.
 For non-emergency police response, citizens may contact our dispatch service at: